charliedolton/CST-205-Final-Project/README.md

 - fix [edit profile bug](https://github.com/charliedolton/CST-205-Final-Project/issues/2)
     - edits get overwritten when user logs out.
 - use more than basic forms
-- finish hooking up search page logic
+- add more filters to search page